 Changes in EPS over time can indicate a company's growth trajectory.
 Increasing EPS over consecutive periods suggests that the company is becoming more profitable, which can attract potential investors.

-Investors often utilize EPS as a factor in their investment decision-making process.
+Investors often utilise EPS as a factor in their investment decision-making process.
 Higher EPS figures may influence investors to purchase or hold shares, indicating potential dividends and capital appreciation.

 EPS allows for easy comparison between companies of different sizes.
 By considering EPS rather than total earnings, investors can compare companies' relative profitability, regardless of their market capitalization.